spatialos/gdk-for-unity/docs/content/mobile/ios/ways-to-run.md

 ## iOS Simulator

-The iOS Simulator simulates iOS devices on your development computer so that you can test your game on a variety of devices and iOS versions without needing a physical device.
+The iOS Simulator simulates iOS devices on your development computer so that you can run your game on a variety of devices and iOS versions without needing a physical device.
 You need to build and deploy your game to use the Simulator.

 For more information, see the following documentation: